UoB-HPC/hpc-course-getting-started/5_Performance_Analysis_Tools.md

 ### gprof

-grpof is a GNU profiler for Linux.
+gprof is a GNU profiler for Linux.
-It is a command line tool that can sample your application at run time and produce a summary of where time was spent executing code.
+It is a command-line tool that can sample your application at run time and produce a summary of where time was spent executing code.
 It is available by default on BlueCrystal, but it can only be used with the GNU compiler.

 To use gprof, follow these steps: